Posted: 07/19/2012 | July 19th, 2012

 I felt that people made a big deal of the night because you were supposed to make a big deal of it.

 Secondly, I was amazed that cruises were such family events.
 My cruise buddy Jason, a more experienced cruiser than I, told me that there are actually only a few boats for singles or young people.
 Most ships tend to be populated by families or older adults.
 Thinking about all my cruise experiences, I can see that.
-What I really found interesting was the nature of families here: tons and tons of large, extended family.
+What I really found interesting was the nature of families here: tons and tons of large, extended families.
 Our stateroom was surrounded by a family that took up seven rooms.
 At dinner, one family took up three large tables.
 Everywhere I looked, I saw large families.
 Cruises, it seems, are where families go to travel.
 I guess it’s the new family reunion.

 Because cruises for that many people cost a lot of money, it made me wonder: Do people know they could head to Paris for far less?
 Do they even care?
 Or do they cruise because it’s an easy, organized way to get everyone in one spot?

 For most of the people I spoke with, a cruise was just a simpler and easier way to organize a large family gathering than a massive trip to Paris.